 The same objective holds true for our activities with civil society groups.
 Here we have sought to assist the organizational development of nonpartisan groups that can monitor the conduct of elections and promote popular political participation at the national and local levels.
 We have been able to assist these groups over the past decade, and since 1999 have supported the efforts of a cross-regional association of civic groups called The Voice Association for the Defense of Voters' Rights (VOICE).
 VOICE, or Golos in Russian, has become Russia's leading nonpartisan election monitoring organization.
 It has 23 affiliates with programs covering two-thirds of the country's population.

 The political environment in Russia has grown progressively more difficult over the past two years, particularly since the December 2003 parliamentary elections and the March 2004 presidential election.
 Both contests failed to meet Russia's commitment as an OSCE member.
-The VOICE Association identified widespread vote tabulation irregularities and uncovered numerous accounts of voter coercion.
+The VOICE Association identified widespread votes. tabulation irregularities and uncovered numerous accounts of voter coercion.
 VOICE noted that: Municipal workers were ordered to vote, sometimes for one particular candidate; members of the military were told to report the time they voted; students were threatened with losing housing if they did not vote; and voter lists were being manipulated to ensure a high turnout.
 VOICE documented an unexplainable decrease in the voter rolls of two million individuals between December 7, 2003 and March 14, 2004.
 All possible avenues, from media, to security services, to electoral commissions, appear to have been used to ensure a large margin of victory for the incumbent president, and a large voter turnout figure.

 As a consequence of these elections, United Russia and other pro-government parties now hold a two-thirds majority in the State Duma, while two of the reform-oriented parties, Yabloko and the Union of Right Forces (SPS), have lost all their representation in the legislature.
 With little access to the media, constant attacks by the national news channels, and their financial support significantly affected by the government's investigation of their primary supporters, these parties are now clearly disadvantaged in the Russian political environment.
-As 2004 drew to a close, the Russian administration successfully eliminated elecglobal and national Russian authorities.
-Russia is also presently taking forceful initiatives to undercut the contributions of the OSCE to help promote democratic processes in Russia and in other countries in the Commonwealth of Independent States (CIS), by charging that there is an overemphasis on the so-called "human dimension" of the OSCE, which concentrates on human rights and democracy, and by accusing unjustly the OSCE's Office for Democratic Institutions and Human Rights (ODIHR) of politically biased assessments of elections in Russia and the CIS.
-Russia's criticisms and threats to pull back from the OSCE and its institutions jeopardize international election monitoring, as well as the role of international assistance organizations and the activities of domestic democratic reformers.

-As 2004 drew to a close, the Russian administration successfully eliminated elections for regional governors, consolidated its control over the judiciary by putting high court appointments under Kremlin control, increased the legal hurdles faced by non-Kremlin-aligned political parties attempting to take part in upcoming elections, and limited the rights of citizens to hold mass demonstrations.
+As 2004 drew to a close, the Russian administration successfully eliminated elections for regional governors, consolidated its control over the judiciary by putting high court appointments under Kremlin control, increased the legal hurdles faced by non-Kremlin-aligned political parties attempting to take part in upcoming elec-tions, and limited the rights of citizens to hold mass demonstrations.

-Through various pieces of legislation, the Russian government has also made it increasingly more difficult for international NGOs to provide support to their Russian partners.
+Through various pieces of legislation, the Russian government has also made it increasingly more difficult for international NGOs to provide support to their Russian support to the support to the support support to the support suppor sian partners.
 Since last year, NDI has faced ongoing investigations by both regional and national Russian authorities.